-Myths and facts Professional judgment is more accurate than risk and need assessments when predicting the risk to recidivate.
+Myths and facts 1 Professional judgment is more accurate than risk and need assessments when predicting the risk to recidivate.
 Actuarial risk and need assessments have consistently been found to be more accurate than professional judgment alone in risk prediction.
-Risk and need assessments exacerbate racial bias within the criminal justice system.
+2 Risk and need assessments exacerbate racial bias within the criminal justice system.
 Risk and need assessments can reduce racial bias in criminal justice decisions if objectively used as designed and are specifically validated in the jurisdictions where they are applied.
-Eliminating risk and need assessments would help to eliminate racial bias in criminal justice decision making.
+3 Eliminating risk and need assessments would help to eliminate racial bias in criminal justice decision making.
 Eliminating actuarial risk and need assessments would decrease accuracy in risk prediction and increase bias by relying solely on professional judgment.
-The use of risk and need assessments increases the likelihood that justice-involved individuals are incarcerated.
+4 The use of risk and need assessments increases the likelihood that justice-involved individuals are incarcerated.
 Risk and need assessments used to make front-end decisions are typically used to identify and safely divert individuals who are more appropriate for supervision and treatment in the community.
-Risk and need assessments should be used to make sentencing decisions more punitive.
-Actuarial risk and need assessments were designed to predict risk, identify areas of criminogenic need, and guide decisions for treatment, not for punitive purposes.
-The bottom line: Risk and need assessments currently provide the most accurate, objective prediction of the risk to recidivate.
+Bisk and need assessments should be used to make sentencing decisions more punitive.
+The bottom line: Actuarial risk and need assessments were designed to predict risk, identify areas of criminogenic need, and guide decisions for treatment, not for punitive purposes.
+Risk and need assessments currently provide the most accurate, objective prediction of the risk to recidivate.
 While risk and need assessments do not predict with perfect accuracy, they guide practitioners in the field towards the most accurate and equitable decisions available for safely managing justice-involved individuals.
-Professional judgment is more accurate than risk and need assessments when predicting the risk to recidivate.
-Risk and need assessments exacerbate racial bias within the criminal justice system.
-Eliminating risk and need assessments would help to eliminate racial bias in criminal justice decision making.
-The use of risk and need assessments increases the likelihood that justice-involved individuals are incarcerated.
-Risk and need assessments should be used to make sentencing decisions more punitive.